 If funding is requested under Fund Codes B, F, or Q, enter the appropriate entity ID number assigned for the private facility and Special Education Program of attendance.
-The current list of approved nonpublic private facilities can be searched at http://webprod1.isbe.net/FacilityInquiry/PrivateFacilitySearch/PFSearch.aspx.
-Approval is provided only if the student's primary disability and age match the approved primary disability(ies) and age range served by the private facility or out-of-state public school.
+See the Private Facility Search webpage.
+Approval is provided only if the student's disability(ies) and age match the approved disability(ies) and age range served by the private facility or out-of-state public school.